JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 One of the quests involves the player rescuing her from the dungeon - she joins as a Guest party member.
 She can die, and, while the game won't end, this is permanent for the game.
 It's not difficult for the player to avoid her death, usually, requiring some effort for them to see this play out.

 Laura: Leo, 25y.
 A beautiful, tall blonde woman.
 She's very flirty and touchy with everyone, despite being an introvert who enjoys her alone time.
+She's particularly close to Alicia - they often cuddle and tickle and massage eachother.
+She's asked to kiss Alicia in the past, but pushed her away because Alicia had some facial hair - which prompted Alicia to become obssessed with waxing.
+She often says to Alicia she'll always be there for her, but she hates the concept of "best friends".
 She loves having a good time, but is very down to earth and no-nonsense as well.
 Out of her many skills, she's a goldsmith - her quests sometimes reward rare accessories, and when she's in charge of Alicia's shop you can buy some unique accessories from her as well.
 Sometimes she's in charge of Alicia's shop - they live together part of the time.
 Her quests are very pragmatic - except one, that requires slaying a rare undead mob for his golden ring, which she will use to craft a wedding ring for her fiancee Raphael.
 CPTSD.
 She's often out of town with Raphael.
 She's often out of town into the dungeon; She's also a Summoner, albeit not a very effective one.